 Canada - Kazakhstan Relations

-Kazakhstan is an important regional player, and a strong partner for Canada in many multilateral fora and international organizations, including the UN, the OSCE, IMF, World Bank and the WTO.
+Canada and Kazakhstan enjoy strong bilateral relations that continue to deepen.
+Kazakhstan is an important regional player and a strong partner for Canada in many multilateral forums and international organizations, including the UN, the Organization for Security and Co-operation in Europe, International Monetary Fund, World Bank and World Trade Organization.

-Trade and Investment
+Trade and investment

 Agriculture continues to be an important sector for Canada–Kazakhstan bilateral relations, with particular focus on agricultural machinery and cattle.
-Increasingly Canadian companies are providing valued guidance on farm management, and all points along the agricultural value chain.
+Increasingly, Canadian companies are providing valued guidance on farm management and all points along the agricultural value chain.

 - Date Modified: